kimhagyeong/Tech_Diary/linux/the linux command line review.md

 Permissions

 - id – Display user identity
-- chmod – Change a file's mode
+- chmod – Change a file's mode  -> owner group world
 - umask – Set the default file permissions
 - su – Run a shell as another user
 - sudo – Execute a command as another user
 - chown – Change a file's owner
 - chgrp – Change a file's group ownership
 - passwd – Change a user's password

+Processes

+- ps – Report a snapshot of current processes.
+- top – Display tasks.
+- jobs – List active jobs.
+- bg – Place a job in the background.
+- fg – Place a job in the foreground.
+- kill – Send a signal to a process.
+- killall – Kill processes by name.
+- shutdown – Shutdown or reboot the system.